fanout/express-eventstream/README.md

 ### Request

-Make a request to your endpoint (you decide the path to mount it on) over HTTP with the 'Accept: text/event-stream' header.
+Make an HTTP GET request to your endpoint.
+You decide the path to mount it on.
 The endpoint will interpret the following querystring parameters:

 * channel - Which channels you'd like to subscribe to events from.
-  * If using pushpin, the corresponding pushpin channel names will all be prefixed with 'events-'.
-So if you provide '?channel=clock&channel=public', the underlying pushpin channels will be 'events-clock' and 'events-public'.
+  * If using Pushpin, the corresponding Pushpin channel names will all be prefixed with 'events-'.
+So if you provide '?channel=clock&channel=public', the underlying Pushpin channels will be 'events-clock' and 'events-public'.
 You can change this prefix via `.events({ prefix })`.

 ### Response